paulsengroup/hictk/docs/cli_reference.rst

     -j,--juicer-tools-jar TEXT:FILE
                                 Path to juicer_tools or hic_tools JAR.
     -r,--resolutions UINT:POSITIVE ...
-                                One or more resolution to be converted.
+                                One or more resolutions to be converted.
 By default all resolutions are converted.
     --normalization-methods TEXT [ALL]  ...
                                 Name of one or more normalization methods to be copied.
                                 By default, vectors for all known normalization methods are copied.